-- 1. To participate in the programme and assessments of the Dutch language specialisation ACW sufficient mastery of the Dutch language is required.
-This requirement is met if: - a) The candidate holds a Dutch pre-university education (VWO); - b) The candidate has completed the "Dutch as second language, level two" (NT-2, Examen II) assessment with good result. - 2.
+- 1. To participate in the programme and assessments of the Dutch language track ACW sufficient mastery of the Dutch language is required.
+This requirement is met if: - a) The candidate holds a Dutch pre-university education (VWO); - b) The candidate has completed the "Dutch as second language, level two" (NT-2, Examen II) assessment with good result. - The candidate has completed the Certificaat Nederlands als Vreemde Taal (CNaVT Educatief Startbewkaam) - 2.
 To participate in the English language components of the programme sufficient mastery of the English language is recommended.
-It is recommended that: - a) The candidate holds a Dutch pre-university education (VWO) diploma and the subject English was part of the exam to obtain that diploma; - b) The candidate holds a diploma of secondary education obtained at an English-language institution for secondary education inside or outside of the Netherlands; - c) The candidate has taken and passed one of the tests below: - Internet based TOEFL with a score of 90 (sub scores 20) or higher - IELTS-Academic with a score of 6.5 (sub score 6.0) or higher - Cambridge C1 Advanced (former CAE): grade C/180 - Cambridge C2 Proficiency (former CPE): grade C/180 - d) English test results are no more than two years old at the time of application.
+It is recommended that: - a) The candidate holds a Dutch pre-university education (VWO) diploma and the subject English was part of the exam to obtain that diploma; - b) The candidate holds a diploma of secondary education obtained at an English-language institution for secondary education inside or outside of the Netherlands; - c) The candidate has taken and passed one of the tests below: - Internet based TOEFL with a score of 90 (sub scores 20) or higher - IELTS-Academic with a score of 6.5 (sub score 6.0) or higher - Cambridge C1 Advanced (former CAE): minimum score 180 - Cambridge C2 Proficiency (former CPE): minimum score180 - d) English test results are no more than two years old at the time of application.